timewave-computer/recursive-sp1-verifier/README.md

 | SP1 Wrapped | 254 | 179 seconds |
 | Risc0 Unwrapped | 254 | 700+ seconds |

+The programs that were used in the respective prover are logically identical and rely on the same types.
+For both tests `borsh` was used for input (de)serialization and *no* public output was committed.

+See how the Risc0 circuit is called [here](https://github.com/timewave-computer/recursive-zk-verifier/blob/master/sha-benchmark-risc0/host/src/main.rs) and the logic [here](https://github.com/timewave-computer/recursive-zk-verifier/blob/master/sha-benchmark-risc0/methods/guest/src/main.rs).

+and how the SP1 circuit is called [here](https://github.com/timewave-computer/recursive-zk-verifier/blob/f71c09a2b59781452d710b528891d6d7d3edd828/prover/src/bin/main.rs#L228) and the logic [here](https://github.com/timewave-computer/recursive-zk-verifier/blob/master/smt-opening-proofs/src/main.rs).

+The same underlying SMT tree library is used and for each prover the respective SHA2 precompile is patched.
+I checked that the precompile was actually applied by scanning the lockfile.

 >[!NOTE]
 > Hardware Acceleration was not used in either of these benchmarks!